software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 6. As a student, I want to keep track of my homework/readings in a to-do list so that I know what has been done and still needs to be done.
 7. As a student, I want to see the syllabi/schedule of any class at NYU (past and present) so that I can see if a class is one that I want to take now or in the future.
 8. As a student, I want to access all of my grades and feedback in a centralized platform so I can easily keep track of my progress in all my classes.
-9. As a student, I want to access all announcements from professors in an organized place so that I can stay on top of any changes and communications.
+9. As a student, I want to access all announcements from professors or clubs in an organized place so that I can stay on top of any changes and communications.
+10. As a club leader, I want to have a central platform where I can manage meetings and post announcements for all to see.

 ## Activity Diagrams